spesim: Defining Interspecific Interactions

 B) Inline rules directly in the init file via

-interactions when either key is present in the init file.
-Under the hood
+when either key is present in the init file.
+Under the hood it calls the

 resolved matrix.